( 4.6 Average / 11 Ratings )

 Just a hard drive

-I replaced an old 2TB hard drive that died on me with this, on which I store the bulk of my files.
-Luckily, I had everything backed up to a WD My Book 2TB external drive and cloud storage, unlike my Great Hard Drive Crash of '11 in which I lost 500GB of irreplaceable recordings, writings, and photographs (there are two types of people in this world: those who've lost data and those who will).
-I would've sprung for a 4TB drive, but for some odd reason, Seagate's 4TB Barracuda has a lower spindle speed (5900rpm), and with other manufacturers' 7200rpm drives being much pricier, I chose value & speed over amount of storage as 3TB plus the free space on my solid state and external drives should be enough for the amount of large WAV, RAW, and MPEG files I work with (in addition to my music & movie collections) for a long time.
-I've only had this for a few months, but it performs very well at media editing, playback, and storage, read/write speeds are as fast as advertised, and this drive has a very low price tag of $90 (three cents per gigabyte and $30 per terabyte).
+I replaced an old hard drive that died on me with this, on which I store the bulk of my files.
+Luckily, I had everything backed up to an external drive and cloud storage, unlike my Great Hard Drive Crash of '11 in which I lost 500GB of irreplaceable recordings, writings, and photographs (there are two types of people in this world: those who've lost data and those who will).
+I would've sprung for a 4TB drive, but for some odd reason, Seagate's 4TB Barracuda has a lower spindle speed (5900rpm), and with other manufacturers' 7200rpm hard drives being much pricier, I chose value & speed over amount of storage as 3TB plus the free space on my solid state and external drives should be enough for the amount of large WAV, RAW, and MPEG files I work with (in addition to my ever-growing music & movie collections) for a long time.
+This drive performs well at media playback & gaming, read/write speeds are as fast as advertised, and it has a very low price tag of $90 (three cents per gigabyte and $30 per terabyte), making it a very good choice for a 7200rpm HDD.

 Fast and great for a cheap HDD